mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

   been eliminated.

-* `unexpected`, `token` and `tokens`, now there is a bit different versions of these functions under the same name.
+* `unexpected`, `token` and `tokens`, now there is a bit different versions of these functions under the same names.

 * `Reply` and `Consumed` are not public data types anymore, because they are low-level implementation details.